Tango Monastery

 Why is the Tango Monastery important?

 Tango Monastery is one of the most religious significant destinations of Bhutan.
-With its teaching and amazing hiking route, Tango Monastery has been a must visit place in Bhutan and a favored sightseeing place in Thimphu for both pilgrim and travelers.
+With its teaching and amazing hiking route, Tango Monastery has been a must-visit place in Bhutan and a favoured sightseeing place in Thimphu for both pilgrims and travellers.

 What are the relics present in Tango Monastery?

-The main important relics of the monastery is Yedam tadin which has head of horse (Ta go) and named as “Tago “ and it’s name has become Tango over the times.
-The present form of monastery was built by 4th Desi Tenzin Rabgay.
-There is many important relics and museum exhibiting historical, artistic culture of Bhutan.
+The main important relic of the monastery is the Yedam tadin which has the head of a horse (Ta go) and is named “Tago “ and its name has become Tango over time.
+The present form of the monastery was built by the 4th Desi Tenzin Rabgay.
+Many important relics and museums exhibit the historical, and artistic culture of Bhutan.

 Who Built Tango Monastery in Thimphu?